paritytech/polkadot-sdk/polkadot/doc/testing.md

 ## Scopes

-The testing strategy for polkadot is 4-fold:
+The testing strategy for Polkadot is 4-fold:

 ### Unit testing (1)